Everything you need to know about dermal fillers

 What are dermal fillers made of?

 Dermal filler is an injectable gel made from hyaluronic acid – a naturally occurring substance in your skin.
-At Skinsmiths, our expert Aesthetic Nurse Prescribers administer the filler, which involves a quick injection process into the targeted area.
+At Skinsmiths, our expert Aesthetic Practitioners (registered healthcare professionals trained in delivering cosmetic injectables) administer the filler, which involves a quick injection process into the targeted area.

 How does hyaluronic acid work?